Lord Owen in Labour Party donation

 Mr Miliband revealed he has had many conversations with Lord Owen over recent years and values his "friendship and insight".

-The Labour leader said: "Today Labour has come together and shown the courage needed to change our party.
+The Labour leader said yesterday: "Today Labour has come together and shown the courage needed to change our party.
 The reforms agreed today are supported across the party, by trade union general secretaries, grassroots activists and former prime ministers.

 "In the 80s and 90s these reforms were seen as impossible but there is broad consensus within the Labour Party that change must happen.
 That is testament to how far we have come as a movement.

 "Lord Owen's support today is welcome.
 It is 33 years since he left our party and much has happened since.
 In our many conversations over the past few years, I have come to value his friendship and insight into politics.
 I value his support and respect his decision to remain an independent member of the House of Lords."